Opens Monday, April 6, 2026, due Saturday, April 25, 2026 at 11:59 pm

 June 16, June 23, June 30, July 7

-July 13-24 - no classes - groups meet to complete research presentations
+July 14, 21 - no class, office hours - groups meet to complete research presentations

 Mon - Fri: In-person group meetings (day and time determined by individual groups)